Reader's Comments

 Variations:

-If you prefer to make plain, unsweetened yogurt, simply eliminate the sugar, honey and vanilla.
-We typically make both sweetened vanilla and plain when we make yogurt.
+If you prefer to make plain, unsweetened yogurt, simply eliminate the sugar, honey, and vanilla.
+We typically make both sweetened vanilla and plain when we’re making homemade yogurt.

 Preparation time: 30 minute(s)